oneapi-src/oneDNN/doc/README.md

 call `compile()` which compiles its associated partition.
 Then it queries the compiled partition to get the sizes of output tensors, allocates memory for them, and calls `execute()` to execute the compiled partition.

+## oneDNN Graph Compiler

+oneDNN Graph Compiler is an experimental low-level deep learning compiler focusing on code generation, which inputs a DNN compute graph and generates binary code or instruction level representation (like LLVM and SPIR-V).
+It automates the kernel code generation for matrix multiplication, convolution, and other DNN operations with the same level of computing efficiency as hand-tuned implementation.
+It further explores advanced code-gen optimization to achieve **better than Ninja** computing efficiency for a subgraph, such as optimizing a sequence of matrix multiplication operations.

+oneDNN Graph compiler offers unique optimization to achieve the best-generated code efficiency.
+It combines the wisdom of hand-tuned kernel and compiler.
+The hand-tuned heuristics gives oneDNN Graph compiler a foundation to automatically synthesize the best-known kernel, and the compiler techniques allow the development effort to scale to larger and new fusion patterns.
+The fusion pattern in the roadmap includes multi-head attention (MHA), multi-layer perceptron (MLP), convolution block, supporting typical data types for both inference and training.

+Together with oneDNN Graph API, oneDNN Graph compiler is designed to complement deep learning framework optimization.
+The high-level graph optimization in the framework transforms the DNN compute graph and calls a low-level performance library for efficient code generation.
+Through focusing on code generation for graph partition and interoperating with framework operation implementation, oneDNN graph compiler provides an acceleration code path on top of framework graph execution.